PowerDNS/pdns/pdns/dnsdistdist/docs/reference/yaml-settings.rst

 - **threads**: Unsigned integer ``(1)`` - Number of listening threads to create for this frontend
 - **interface**: String ``("")`` - Set the network interface to use
 - **cpus**: String ``("")`` - Set the CPU affinity for this listener thread, asking the scheduler to run it on a single CPU id, or a set of CPU ids.
 This parameter is only available if the OS provides the ``pthread_setaffinity_np()`` function
-- **enable_proxy_protocol**: Boolean ``(false)`` - Whether to expect a proxy protocol v2 header in front of incoming queries coming from an address allowed by the ACL in :ref:`_yaml-settings-Proxy_protocolConfiguration`.
+- **enable_proxy_protocol**: Boolean ``(false)`` - Whether to expect a proxy protocol v2 header in front of incoming queries coming from an address allowed by the ACL in :ref:`yaml-settings-ProxyProtocolConfiguration`.
 Default is ``true``, meaning that queries are expected to have a proxy protocol payload if they come from an address present in the proxy protocol ACL
 - **tcp**: :ref:`IncomingTcpConfiguration <yaml-settings-IncomingTcpConfiguration>` - TCP-specific settings
 - **tls**: :ref:`IncomingTlsConfiguration <yaml-settings-IncomingTlsConfiguration>` - TLS-specific settings
 - **doh**: :ref:`IncomingDohConfiguration <yaml-settings-IncomingDohConfiguration>` - DNS over HTTPS-specific settings